chenweixiang/chenweixiang.github.io/_posts/2015-04-19-install-latest-git-and-config-it.md

 date:   2015-04-19 23:05:00
 ---

-Git is used more and more popular in big company projects, and it also used in personal projects.
-It becomes more and more important in software developer's life.
-In this article, I'll give a short description of installing latest version of Git, and then the configure Git I used in work and personal projects will be posted.
+Git is used more and more popular in projects.
+It becomes more important in software developer's life.
+In this article, I'll give a short description of installing latest version of Git, and then configure Git to improve work efficiency.

 # Install latest version of Git

-If you have Git installed in system but not the latest version, you properly want to install latest version of Git to experience the latest feature of it.
-Here is it.
+If you have Git installed in system but not the latest version, you properly want to install latest version of Git to experience the new features of it.

-## Install needed library
+## Install needed packages

 	$ sudo apt-get update
 	$ sudo apt-get install libcurl4-openssl-dev